wytyang00/60DaysOfUdacity/StudyJournal.md

 **Day 43:**

 • Followed the PyTorch tutorial on Spatial Transformer (https://pytorch.org/tutorials/intermediate/spatial_transformer_tutorial.html, https://github.com/wytyang00/PyTorch_Spatial_Transformer).
 Planning to experiment with the model and the code to get better insights.

+---

+**Day 44:**

+• Further training the deep music LSTM model and observing its free-running behavior.
+As the predictions for the following notes gets more accurate, the model tends to generate more parts that are almost identical to the training data.
+Currently trying to see how much it can overfit to the data.